Ngai-Lam-Chou/2420-Assignment-1/README.md

 ```
 * `sudo` means superuser do, it will temporarily elevate to root user to have root privileges

-* `pacman` is one distinguishing utility of Arch Linux, it allows user to manage their packages for easily[^4]
+* `pacman` is one distinguishing utility of Arch Linux, it allows user to manage their packages easily[^4]

 * `-S` specify install only
 ### Create SSH keys and add them to your DigitalOcean account[^3]